Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Framework

 \section{Framework}

-We first provide a broad discussion of the general framework for our study.
-Consider a first order phase transition involving a dark sector scalar $s$ obtaining a vacuum expectation value $\langle s \rangle$ at temperature $T$, which occurs through the nucleation of bubbles of true vacuum (broken phase), whose walls expand into the false vacuum (symmetric phase) with velocity $v_w$ (and Lorentz boost factor $\gamma_w$).
-Here $T$ denotes the temperature of the thermal bath with which the scalar field is in equilibrium.
-In general, $T\lesssim \langle s \rangle$ in most relevant models of thermally triggered phase transitions.
-For simplicity, we assume that the hidden sector constitutes the dominant form of radiation, and the energy in the Standard Model (SM) bath is negligible.\,\footnote{Including the SM into the thermal bath will not change any of our discussions qualitatively, but simply dilute the GW signal.} It is convenient to parametrize the energy density released during the phase transition, given by the difference in the potential energies of the false and true vacua, $\Delta V$, as a fraction of the energy density in the radiation bath\,\footnote{Strictly speaking, the phase transition strength should be parameterized by the trace of the energy-momentum tensor, see \cite{Giese:2020rtr,Giese:2020znk}.} \be \alpha=\frac{\Delta V}{\rho_{\rm rad}}=\frac{\Delta V}{\frac{\pi^2}{30}\, g_*^DT^4}\, , \ee where $g_*^D\!=\!g_{\rm bosons}+(7/8) g_{\rm fermions}$ represents the total number of degrees of freedom in the dark sector.
-We denote the (inverse) timescale for the phase transition to complete by $\beta$, such that $\beta/H$ is the inverse fraction of Hubble time over which the transition completes; for $v_w\approx 1$, $\beta$ also represents the average bubble size at collision.
+Consider a FOPT involving a dark sector scalar $s$ obtaining a vacuum expectation value $\langle s \rangle$ at temperature $T$ (in general, $T\lesssim \langle s \rangle$), producing bubbles of true vacuum (broken phase), whose walls expand into the false vacuum (symmetric phase) with velocity $v_w$ (and Lorentz factor $\gamma_w$).
+For simplicity, we assume that the dark sector constitutes the dominant form of radiation, and the energy in the SM bath is negligible.\,\footnote{Including the SM bath will not change any of our discussions qualitatively, but simply dilute the GW signal.} We parametrize the energy density released during the PT as\,\footnote{Strictly speaking, the PT strength should be parameterized by the trace of the energy-momentum tensor, see \cite{Giese:2020rtr,Giese:2020znk}.} \be \alpha=\frac{\Delta V}{\rho_{\rm rad}}=\frac{\Delta V}{\frac{\pi^2}{30}\, g_*^DT^4}\, , \ee where $\Delta V$ is the difference in the potential energies of the two vacua, $\rho_{\rm rad}$ is the radiation energy density, and $g_*^D\!=\!g_{\rm bosons}+(7/8) g_{\rm fermions}$ represents the total number of degrees of freedom in the dark sector. $\beta/H$ denotes the inverse timescale for the phase transition normalized by the Hubble time; for $v_w\approx 1$, $\beta$ also represents the average bubble size at collision.